Mrs E just moved into a Residential Care Home

 She had to apply to the Court of Protection to become his Deputy for property and financial decisions.

 It took months of legalities, and this with the court treating her case with urgency.
-(And that was pre Lockdown.
-Post Lockdown the courts are swamped.)
 The sheer amount of work she had to perform - in entirely new and complicated areas - was enormous.
-Also, it cost many thousands of pounds.
-Until she obtained Deputyship, she spent her own family's money paying for her father's care.
+Also, it cost thousands of pounds.
+Until she obtained Deputyship, she spent her own family's money paying for her father's Care.

 Setting up LPAs for Financial & Property affairs and Health, Care & Welfare, when all is well and stable, will save a lot of future costs and problems.